-Prepare your smoker and smoke the ears of corn at 225 F/110 C for about 45 minutes to 1 hour.
+Prepare your smoker and smoke the ears of corn at 225 F/110 C for about 45 minutes to one hour.

-When done smoking, pull back the husks, top with green onions and enjoy.
+When they're done smoking, pull back the husks and top with green onions.
+Serve and enjoy.

 - Soaking the corn and leaving the husks on while you smoke it will help to steam the corn, while simultaneously ensuring that the corn kernels don't dry out.